-\item \textit{Case B: Insufficient Infeasible Solutions ($|S_{infeas}| \le N$).} If there are not enough infeasible solutions to fill the archive, we retain all of them and fill the remaining slots with feasible solutions.
-Unlike the infeasible case, these feasible solutions are selected based on normal objective values ($F(x)$). \textit{Geometric Interpretation:} Feasible solutions with better objective values are geometrically closer to the CPF from the feasible side.
-Including them ensures that $LI$ maintains a dense and continuous representation of the boundary, acting as anchor points for the search. \end{itemize} Through this dual-strategy, $LI$ maintains a set of solutions that effectively outline the boundary of the CPF.
-Any update to this set signals that the $MP$ has pushed closer to a constraint boundary, triggering the resurrection mechanism.
+\item \textit{Case B: Insufficient infeasible solutions ($|S_{infeas}|\leq N$).} When the infeasible candidates cannot fill the archive, all of them are retained, and the remaining slots are filled with feasible solutions selected using the original objective values $F(x)$.
+Feasible solutions with better objective values tend to approach the CPF from the feasible side.
+They therefore serve as boundary anchors and help $LI$ maintain a dense and continuous representation of the CPF boundary. \end{itemize}

+Through this two-step procedure, $LI$ captures informative solutions around the CPF boundary and supports the identification of constraints that currently impede the convergence of $MP$.